g7gpr/povggmn/readme.md

 - Create users for each of the cameras with sudo priviledge

+- sudo adduser <camera-name>

+- sudo usermod -aG sudo <camera-name>

-- Create the .ssh key for each user with an empty passphrase
+- Log in to each camera and create the .ssh key for each user with an empty passphrase

 - ssh-keygen -t rsa -m PEM

 - send the public part of the key to denis.vida@gmail.com

-- Run gmninstall for each of the cameras
+- Run gmninstall for each of the cameras consecutively

 - enable passwordless sudo for shutdown

 - use sudo visudo to create a file with the name of each camera in the sudoers.d directory

 - <camera-name> ALL=(ALL) NOPASSWD: /home/gmn/scripts/povggmn/shutdown
+- <camera-name> ALL=(ALL) NOPASSWD: /usr/sbin/poweroff
+- <camera-name> ALL=(ALL) NOPASSWD: /usr/sbin/reboot

 - this will prevent the istrastream script from requiring manual password entry when it tries to call shutdown

-- Setup cron jobs to launch RMS_Update; RMS_StartCapture

-- Setup cron jobs for quota management
+- Setup cron jobs to run the state machine and the quota management

-- Setup the autoshutdown system

 - rename the /usr/local/bin/shutdown so it cant be used

-- edit the secure path in sudo visudo
+- add /home/gmn/scripts/povggmn: to the secure path in sudo visudo

-- Allow each user to run shutdown without sudo

 - add mailinglist into gmn home directory